Migrate a PostgreSQL instance to another PostgreSQL instance

 ./pg-migrate.sh \

-4 (Optional) Path to the kubeconfig for the destination cluster.
+4 (Optional) Path to the kubeconfig.
+Defaults to the KUBECONFIG environment variable or ~/.kube/config.

-7 (Optional) Drop all plpython3u-dependent functions and the extension from every restored database, and remove plpython3u from the destination claim’s extension list.
-This will need exec permissions on the target instance.
+6 (Optional) Drop all plpython3u-dependent functions and the extension from every restored database, then remove plpython3u from the destination claim’s extension list.
+Requires exec permissions on the destination instance namespace.

 3. Verify the migration by connecting to the destination instance and checking that the expected data is present.